 Click planks have "tongues" on all sides of the plank.

-Floors have to be level or else tongues breaking or unclicking can occur.
+-Subfloor MUST be level or else tongues break or unclicking can occur.

-Glue down luxury vinyl planks is ideal for unlevel subfloors.
+Glue Down Luxury Vinyl Planks are ideal for unlevel subfloors.

 Micro Bevel or "Pillowed" Edge - A very small bevel also known as a pillowed edge for a more "softer" variation.
 (Armstrong Vivero)